NewsHealth Tip: Having Balance Problems?

-Fainting is a brief loss of consciousness, which leads to falling down or needing to lie down, followed by spontaneous recovery.
-In a young, healthy person, one episode of fainting is not usually cause for alarm, although it can be a sign of a serious health condition.
-It is usually caused by a sudden drop in blood pressure that results in decreased blood flow to the brain.
-The body's response to some kinds of stress, standing too long, and other fairly simple causes can trigger fainting.
+Fainting (also called "syncope" [SIN-koh-pee]) is a brief loss of consciousness, which leads to falling down or needing to lie down, followed by a quick recovery.
+In a young, healthy person, 1 episode of fainting is not usually cause for alarm, although, in rare cases, it can be a sign of a serious health condition.
+Syncope is usually caused by a sudden drop in blood pressure that results in decreased blood flow to the brain.
+You may have sweaty palms, dizziness, lightheadedness, problems seeing, or nausea before fainting.

-In young people, the problem usually has no serious cause, although sometimes it can indicate an underlying heart problem.
+In young people, the problem usually has no serious cause, although sometimes it can be due to an underlying heart problem.
 Triggers include:

 Standing for a long time